-Any temporary structures and facilities erected at events and any temporary storage of materials and equipment shall be located at least three (3) metres clear of the drip line of trees and vegetation mapped as Natural Resource Sensitivity-Biodiversity.
+Any temporary structures and facilities erected at events and any temporary storage of materials and equipment shall be located at least (3) three metres clear of the drip line of trees.
 No part of any tree is be used as an anchorage point, nor are any signs, ropes, guys etc to be attached to any part of any tree.